joelwaymack/joelwaymack.github.io/_posts/2021-12-02-azure-functions-part-1-the-basics.md

 The host process monitors the trigger for each function in the app and executes the input and output binding calls for each function invocation.
 It also monitors (through an additional component called the Scale Controller) event throughput and recommends scaling the number of app instances currently provisioned in or out to handle load properly.

 The worker process is where your function code lives.
-The Functions host will invoke the Functions in the worker process when triggering events occur and the worker process will pass back results to the host process when it finishes execution an invocation.
+The Functions host will invoke the functions in the worker process when triggering events occur and the worker process will pass back results to the host process when it finishes invocation execution.

 The worker process is language specific to whatever language you chose for your Function App while the host process, which you don't really touch, is written in .NET and maintained by the Azure Functions team.